touchportyl/sit-timetable-to-google-calendar/README.md

 # Alternatives (but they didn't work for me lolz)
 [SIT Timetable Grabber](https://chrome.google.com/webstore/detail/sit-timetable-grabber/cnffedmfildfgejcckjcmhabbdkpcibh/)

 [Timetable Grabber - SIT](https://github.com/JustBrandonLim/timetable-grabber-sit)

 # Credits
 I made it.
-Thanks to stackoverflow and
+Thanks to Google and stackoverflow for answering my questions.
+No thanks to the school for not having an option to export as CSV/ICS.

 ---

-# dev notes
+# dev notes pls ignore

 ## CSV Headers
 !
 Remember: Surround data with " if it has commas